LPJ-GUESS/utilities/README.md

 # EC-Earth

+# Prerequisits:

+Matlab or Octave and a version of guess-utils (to be added..!)

 # A simple LPJ-GUESS analysis tool for the EC-Earth community

 Need to have all three files in the same folder, have matlab installed (set to tetralith matlab in lpjg_fast_analysis.sh at the moment) and have LPJ-GUESS standard tools installed (aslice and tslice, installed on tetralith)